prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

  * Simply create the stack:
 ```
 $ kubectl create -f manifests/ || true

+# It can take a few seconds for the above 'create manifests' command to fully create the following resources, so verify the resources are ready before proceeding.
+until kubectl get customresourcedefinitions servicemonitors.monitoring.coreos.com ; do date; sleep 1; echo ""; done
+until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done

-$ kubectl create -f manifests/ 2>/dev/null || true  # This command sometimes may need to be done twice
+$ kubectl create -f manifests/ 2>/dev/null || true  # This command sometimes may need to be done twice (to workaround a race condition).
 ```
  * And to teardown the stack:
 ```